 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-About Amsterdam and International Business School at Hogeschool van Amsterdam (H.E.S.)
+About Amsterdam and International Business School at Amsterdam University of Applied Sciences (AUAS)

-The school (H.E.S.) offers specially designed international programs which are taught in English.
-As a result, nearly one third of the institute's international students come from all over Europe, USA, Canada, Mexico, Africa, Australia, and Asia to complete their international business studies.
-Students must take more classes (8-10) to equate to a U.S. load but students with majors in marketing, international business, and finance have an easy time fulfilling business school requirements.
+The school (AUAS) offers specially designed international programs which are taught in English.
+As a result, nearly one third of the institute's international students come from all over Europe, the USA, Canada, Mexico, Africa, Australia, and Asia to complete their international business studies.
+Students must take more classes (7-10) to equate to a U.S. load, but students with majors in marketing, international business, and finance have an easy time fulfilling business school requirements.

 Travel to Amsterdam

 Students make their own arrangements for travel to Amsterdam.
-We strongly suggest that students use a travel agent as they may assist should events alter itineraries at the last moment.
-Loyola University Maryland uses Frosch Travel International in Baltimore, MD.
-Alice Wilcox handles all of Loyola’s arrangements, and may be reached by email at firstname.lastname@example.org or by phone at 410-433-9300.
+We strongly suggest that students use a travel agent, as they may provide more assistance should events alter itineraries at the last moment.
+Loyola University Maryland uses Frosch Travel International in Baltimore, Maryland.
+Alice Wilcox (of Frosch) handles all of Loyola’s arrangements, and may be reached via email at firstname.lastname@example.org or by phone at 410-433-9300.

-Loyola University Students who have a U.S. passport will start the process to get a resident permit (student visa) while they are in the U.S. and complete it after they arrive in Amsterdam.
-The price of the resident permit has recently increased and is likely to change again soon.
-Currently, the cost of the resident permit is 900 Euros.
+Loyola University students who have a U.S. passport will start the process to get a residence permit (study visa) while they are in the United States and complete it after they arrive in Amsterdam.
+The price of the residence permit changes every year.
+Currently, the cost of the residence permit is 307 Euros.

-Loyola University Maryland relies on the professional student life staff of H.E.S.
-The Inbound Office at H.E.S. holds an exchange student orientation at the beginning of each semester.
-H.E.S. requires medical insurance for all exchange students, if a student’s home insurance is not be valid abroad they may speak with the director of the program at Loyola University Maryland about study abroad insurance.
+Loyola University Maryland relies on the professional student office at AUAS (HVA).
+The Inbound Office at AUAS holds an exchange student orientation at the beginning of each semester.
+AUAS requires medical insurance for all exchange students; if a student’s home insurance is not be valid abroad, the student may speak with the director of the program at Loyola University Maryland about options of study abroad insurance.

 Housing in Amsterdam